 |How to solve it: |

-Security is one of the top low code trends in 2023, as providers are becoming more aware of their user’s concern.
+Security is one of the top low-code trends in 2024, as providers are becoming more aware of their user’s concern.
+Also read: 5 Potential Security Risks of Low Code & How To Address Them.

 Software is typically written, tested, and then released into production.
 As a result, the number of bugs in the software is reduced.
 Capabilities that detect or highlight underlying errors frequently assist developers in resolving these issues more efficiently, thereby avoiding defect leakage.